The Information Drop

 This exercise tests your ability to handle contradictory input under pressure, building on the Adversarial Defence from Chapter 7, Exercise 2 and Rebuild Under New Constraints from Chapter 4, Exercise 4.

 You have exactly 20 minutes (timed, enforced) to revise your decision.
-The exercise is designed to test your reaction under realistic pressure: do you anchor to your first answer, overreact and abandon everything, or adapt proportionally?
+The exercise tests your reaction under realistic pressure: do you anchor to your first answer, overreact and abandon everything, or adapt proportionally?

 If you are working alone, generate your own contradictory information by prompting AI: "Given this scenario [paste], generate one piece of new information that would directly contradict the most common recommendation.
 Make it specific and credible."
 Then start your 20-minute timer.